scubamuc/wiki-md/Nextcloud.snap -- step by step.md

 Here is an expamle [SCUBA's Nextcloud snap server setup & specs](https://github.com/scubamuc/scubamuc.github.io)

 It will be necessary to do research.
 The onus is on you.
-Read, read, read the docs and wikis, do the basics, take notes and consider the options.
+Read the docs and wikis, do the basics, take notes and consider your options.

 ## 2. Network
 ### 2.1 Server / Host